Skip to article content

 Common Coverage Error Types

-Google Search Console categorizes coverage errors into distinct types, each with different root causes and solutions.
+Google Search Console categorises coverage errors into distinct types, each with different root causes and solutions.

 Google Search Console coverage report showing error and excluded page statuses